 Investing in our securities involves risks.
 In addition to the other information in this quarterly report on Form 10-Q, stockholders and potential investors should carefully consider the risks and uncertainties discussed in the section "Item 1.A.
-Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2009, as supplemented by the risks and uncertainties in our quarterly report on Form 10-Q for the period ended March 31, 2010 and as discussed below.
-If any of the risks and uncertainties set forth below, in our 2009 annual report on Form 10-K or in our quarterly report on Form 10-Q for the period ended March 31, 2010 actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
-The risks and uncertainties described below and in our 2009 annual report on Form 10-K and our quarterly report on Form 10-Q for the period ended March 31, 2010 are not the only ones we face.
+Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2009, as supplemented by the risks and uncertainties in our quarterly reports on Form 10-Q for the periods ended March 31 and June 30, 2010 and as discussed below.
+If any of the risks and uncertainties set forth below, in our 2009 annual report on Form 10-K or in our quarterly reports on Form 10-Q for the periods ended March 31 and June 30, 2010 actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
+The risks and uncertainties described below and in our 2009 annual report on Form 10-K and our quarterly reports on Form 10-Q for the periods ended March 31 and June 30, 2010 are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also impair our business operations.